jototland/stackedit_workspace/statistikknotater/estimation.md

 Use the `p`-functions.

-For a one-tailed teIf we know that something is normally distributed, convert to Z-score, and
+For a one-tailed test: If we know that something is normally distributed, convert to Z-score, select the proper tail, and

 `pnorm(zscore, lower.tail=...)`

+For a two-tailed test, the result must be multiplied with two (for symmetric distributions), or calculated on both sides.

 ### Decision errors